alialkhatib/alialkhatib.github.io/_posts/2012-10-07-python-twitter.md

 </div>

 <div>
   I've been getting into Python (the language of choice for the programming circuit I'm taking), and I'm getting into it quite a bit.
 I've worked out how to tweet from my command line, but I'm still not sure how to bring it all together, make it work for others, or present it in a reasonable interface.
-Still&#8230; not that bad for 1 week, right?
+Still... not that bad for 1 week, right?
 </div>

 <div>